atakkant/simple_etl/README.md

 Finally we will re-run the containers for running in background. docker-compose -f airflow-docker-compose.yaml up -d

 Go to http://localhost:8080 from web browser.
+Login with credentials below:
+username: airflow
+password: airflow
 Click on DAGs.
 You will see three predefined DAGs.
 You can activate the DAGs to perfom their schedules.

 Feel free to ask me any questions regarding the repo!